Posted - July 5, 2022

 Experience is usually a big determining factor for families when considering a nanny, but it’s not necessarily the most important element of a nanny’s resume for every family.
 Every nanny has to start somewhere, and it may matter more or less to you depending on your family’s needs.

-You may prefer a nanny with many years of experience or don’t mind one that is a little green but checks other boxes.
-It may be important that a candidate has a background working with children that are characteristically similar to your children.
 Does your potential nanny have experience working with infants, or have they only worked with older children or vice versa?
 Does your potential nanny have experience working with children of divorced parents or special needs children, if applicable?
 These are great questions to ask candidates during interviews.

 Depending on your budget, you may have to alter your expectations surrounding experience, as more experienced and specialized nannies typically charge more.